dr-jts/crunchyblog/pg-svg/index.md

 ## Conclusion

-We've shown how you can use the `pg-svg` SQL function library to easily generate map images directly from PostGIS data.
+We've shown how the `pg-svg` SQL function library lets you easily generate map images from PostGIS data right in the database.
+This can be used as a simple ad-hoc way of visualizing spatial data.
+Or it could be embedded in a larger system to automate repetitive map generation workflows.

-SVG is a very powerful format for vector data, and there's lot more that you can do with SVG objects.
+SVG is a powerful format for vector data, and there's lot more that you can do with SVG images.
-By applying some additional CSS and Javascript it's possible to do things like
+By adding some CSS and Javascript it's possible to add advanced styling, custom popups, dynamic behaviour and interaction with other web page elements.

+Although we've focussed here on creating maps of geospatial data, SVG is often used for creating other kinds of graphics.
+See the `pg-svg` [`demo`](https://github.com/dr-jts/pg_svg/tree/master/demo) area for examples of creating geometric and mathematical designs.
-- You could even use it to generate charts of non-spatial data (although this would be better handled by a more task-specific API).
+You could even use `pg-svg` to generate charts of non-spatial data (although this would be better handled by a more task-specific API).

-Let us know if you find `pg-svg` useful, or if you have any ideas for improving it!
+Let us know if you find `pg-svg` useful, or if you have ideas for improving it!